twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/delimiters.md

 is empty then the default delimiter (`{{` and `}}` respectively) is set instead.

-chezmoi will remove the line containing the `chezmoi:template:` directive to avoid parse errors from the delimiters.
-Only the first encountered directive is considered.
+chezmoi will remove the line containing `chezmoi:template:` directives to avoid parse errors from the delimiters.
+If multiple directives are present in a file, later directives override earlier ones.

 The delimiters are specific to the file in which they appear and are not inherited by templates called from the file.